Ro706/Project_MARS/README.md

 General-purpose Large Language Models (LLMs) have a vast but static knowledge base.
 Their information is limited to what they were trained on, and they can sometimes provide outdated or incorrect information (a phenomenon known as "hallucination").

-M.A.R.S. overcomes these limitations by implementing a sophisticated RAG (Retrieval-Augmented Generation) pipeline and a comprehensive evaluation system:
+M.A.R.S. overcomes these limitations by implementing a sophisticated RAG (Retrieval-Augmented Generation) pipeline, a comprehensive evaluation system, and **Reinforcement Learning for continuous improvement**:

 1.  **Dynamic Information Retrieval (RAG Core):**
     *   When a user submits a query, M.A.R.S. first uses a search tool (Serper API) to find relevant web pages.